Yoga and Ayurveda

 When vata is imbalanced there can be anxiety, fear, depression, worry, insomnia.
 If pitta is out of balance we may have poor digestion, poor elimination, poor detoxification.
 When kapha is out of balance we may feel lethargic, tired, lacking energy and enthusiasm.
 So how do yoga and Ayurveda work together to help us stay in balance?

-How does yoga helps the doshas?
+How does yoga help the doshas?

-To reduce vata we practice in a quiet, grounded and systematic way.
+To reduce vata we need to practice in a quiet, grounded and systematic way.
 The balance between strength and flexibility is critical for a positive experience of the vata dosha.
 Being still is the vata challenge and reward.
 Vata wants to move; vata loves vinyasa flow.
 Vata needs quiet, calm, slow, deep breathing to balance that element and not imbalance the other elements.
 Great postures are forward bending poses.

 Pitta energy presses forward in an impulsive manner.
 Excess pitta is reduced by practicing in an effortless, non goal oriented way, working at about 75% of our capacity.
 We hold postures for longer periods to reduce pitta.
 We slow down.
 Pitta has a tendency to work the breath too hard.
 Working effortlessly and softly while being strong is pitta’s work.
 Forward bends and twists are very effective in reducing excess pitta and bringing up low pitta.